-I got a free ticket to attend a WebSummit conference.
+I got a free ticket to attend the WebSummit conference.
 There were about 10k free tickets for Women in Tech.
 So I decided to come to Lisbon for a short holiday, and look at what a huge conference like WebSummit looks like.

 I need to state at the beginning of this post that I'm not a WebSummit target.
 WebSummit is a business conference.
 Of course, there were some technical talks and some of them I liked.
 But still, most of the people who come there had some expectation of finding out how to run their business, how to find a new client, investors, ideas for their startups, meet new partners etc..

 At WebSummit they knew that about 53k people would come to the conference so they decide to make a registration point at the airport.
-It’s a really brilliant idea.
-All the attendees, star-ups, sponsors don’t come at the same time and arrive by the same plane – so they didn’t have any problems with big queues to register.
+It's a brilliant idea.
+All the attendees, star-ups, sponsors don't come at the same time and arrive by the same plane - so they didn't have any problems with big queues to register.

 WebSummit at Day

 On Monday WebSummit decided to create an opening keynote that should start at 5 pm.
-During the day they change it to 6pm.
-For me,it was only one big queue for nothing.
+During the day they change it to 6 pm.
+For me, it was only one big queue for nothing.
 I know that some people got to this opening keynote session (there was a place only for max 15k people).
-I don’t like to stay in any queue, especially if there was more than one queue and there was no one from the organisers (volunteers) who would like to make it all easy and share some basic knowledge of how to get inside.
-So when we saw the queue leading to nowhere, and also the people sitting outside on a windy evening and a jumbotron to show the opening keynote – we decided to go for some WebSummit meetings at the centre of Lisbon.
+I don't like to stay in any queue, especially if there was more than one queue and there was no one from the organisers (volunteers) who would like to make it all easy and share some basic knowledge of how to get inside.
+So when we saw the queue leading to nowhere, and also the people sitting outside on a windy evening and a jumbotron to show the opening keynote - we decided to go for some WebSummit meetings at the centre of Lisbon.